potassco/telingo/README.md

   - `<< p` (initially: `<* (~ &initial | p)`)
   - `>> p` (finally: `>* (~ &final | p)`)

-The elements of `&tel` atoms are treated like conditional literals in clingo.
+The elements of `&tel` atoms are treated like conditional literals in *clingo*.
 The rule `:- &tel { p(X) : q(X) }.` is equivalent to `:- p(X) : q(X).`.
 At the
-moment conditions are only supported in rule bodies; future `telingo` versions might add support for conditions in rule heads.
+moment conditions are only supported in rule bodies; future *telingo* versions might add support for conditions in rule heads.

 ## Example I